SALLY ADAMS: DEPUTY STATE'S ATTORNEY

-Nina Hurley: secretary, Board of Directors; Beecher Carlson
+Nina Hurley: Vice Chair, Board of Directors; Beecher Carlson

 Nina Hurley is a graduate of St. Michael's College and currently works as a Senior Accountant for Beecher Carlson.
 A life-long animal lover, she began volunteering at the Humane Society of Chittenden County in 2013, and joined the board in the Spring of 2016.
 Nina lives in Burlington with her rescue dog, Eleanor.